 Once the children have completed their ‘extended write’, they will be given the opportunity to ‘up-level’ their writing.
 The class teacher will look through the writing and decide what the child’s next steps are.
 The children will then work in a group to practise the next step before implementing into their writing.

 In Foundation and Key Stage 1, all children take home at least one fully decodable book, if working within or below phase five phonics, along with a reading book from the school’s colour banded reading books.
+At Edwalton we use the Big Cat Reading Scheme.
 Once the children make their way through the book bands, they will progress onto ‘free reader’ books which they can choose from the school library or bring from home.

 The colour banded scheme will be used to support children’s reading development.
 Children who are not ready to advance to the next band will be encouraged to read more broadly at their appropriate level.
 We will support and encourage children through these bands but we will not rush or push children through them when their decoding and/or their comprehension skills are not sufficiently developed.